-Average time for processing initial requests is no more than 5 business days.
+Average time for processing initial requests is 15 days.

-2. Describe the effectiveness of the policies, procedures, or practices to implement the agency's reasonable accommodation program.
+Describe the effectiveness of the policies, procedures, or practices to implement the agency's reasonable accommodation program.
 Some examples of an effective program include timely processing requests, timely providing approved accommodations, conducting training for managers and supervisors, and monitoring accommodation requests for trends.